 Stay ethical and legal

 The whole point of being an ethical hacker is to be legal and never indulge in black-hat hacking techniques.
 You need to understand that you cannot attack any network or a website without permission.
 Indulging in any illegal hacking attempt can lead to you being convicted that can bring an end to your ethical hacking career.
 So, you need to make sure that you stay legal at all times.

 While it is not mandatory for you to get certification to become an ethical hacker, but owing to the benefits of a certification, it is recommended that you get one.
 A certification in ethical hacking increases your chances of you getting a job.
-Also, it is a proof for the companies hiring that you are well-versed with the nuances of ethical hacking.
-The certifications will help you learn and understand security and how an ethical hacker should think.
+Also, it is proof for the companies hiring that you are well-versed with the nuances of ethical hacking.
+The certifications will help you learn and understand the security and how an ethical hacker should think.

 However, getting a certification is not as easy as you may think.
 This is where a certification training course can be of much help.
 Today, you can find various online certification providers, having various certification training courses, like the Ethical Hacking Course of Simplilearn.
 These training courses help you learn how Trojan horses, backdoors, viruses, SQL injections, and other hacking techniques work.
-Certification courses ensure that you are well-versed and prepared to stop all kinds of cyber attacks.
+Certification courses ensure that you are well-versed and prepared to stop all kinds of cyberattacks.